 Plastic never really disappears

-Plastic that ends up in nature remains there.
-It crumbles into microscopic particles: microplastics.
-These float, suspended in water columns or even end up on the seabed.
-Only 0.5% of all ocean plastic remains on the surface, which means that clean-up operations at sea only tackle a very small part of the problem.²
+Plastic that ends up in nature never completely disappears.
+It breaks down into microscopic particles: microplastics.
+These either float or suspend in water columns or sink to the seabed, depending on the type of plastic.
+Only 0.5% of all ocean plastic remains floating on the surface, which means that clean-up operations at sea or in the ocean only address a very small part of the problem.

-The Mediterranean Sea is one of the most significant “hotspots” of plastic pollution.
-Due to the constant inflow from rivers and the limited opportunity to escape to surrounding oceans, plastic remains there and accumulates.
-Other hotspots are:
+The Mediterranean Sea is one of the most significant hotspots for plastic pollution.
+Due to the constant influx from rivers and the limited opportunity to escape to surrounding oceans, plastic remains trapped and accumulates.
+Other hotspots include:

 - bays where plastic drifts and remains;